digital-land/specification/content/specification/design-code.md

           description: the classification of the area, for example Rural Settlements or Urban Neighbourhood
         - field: documentation-url
           description: the URL for guidance or information defining the design code area
-        - field: document-url
-          description: a URL to a document that defines the design code area, if it is not included in the Design Code document
         - field: notes
           description: a field to capture notes about the design code area
         - field: entry-date